 Now that the kids are heading back to school, Fall feels like it's right behind them.
 This is when we start to cozy up our homes and gather the pumpkins.
-But this year we want to help you give your home a fall makeover without needing to rummage thought the stores and face the crowds of people at the pumpkin patches.
-Fall 2020 means rethinking what we have and using them in new ways.
+But this year we want to help you give your home a fall makeover without needing to rummage through the stores and face the crowds of people at the pumpkin patches.

 Look Around And Rethink What You Might Throw Away

-This trick to fall décor means looking carefully at things that you might have tossed.
-I had some eucalyptus branches that was in a flower arrangement that was about to be thrown away, but I love the texture of the leaves.
-So I took several of the more unusual drying flowers and branches and placed them outside to dry.
+This trick to fall décor means looking carefully at things you might have tossed.
+I had some eucalyptus branches in a flower arrangement about to be thrown away, but I love the texture of the leaves.
+So I took several more unusual drying flowers and stems and placed them outside to dry.